How to Setup Metered Paywall for WordPress Content

 Select “All Posts” as the “Content to Protect” condition.

-When a post is restricted or protected from a user, we want to show an excerpt of the post and our message urging them to subscribe.
+When a post is restricted or protected from a WordPress user, we want to show an excerpt of it and our message urging them to subscribe.

 I selected the “Blur & Fade Effect” as the Access Message style to give the end of the post excerpt a blurring/fading effect.